Central High School (Jackson, Mississippi): History

 The Tudor Gothic style was favored for educational facilities in the early 20th century because of its association with the great English Universities and the culture of Shakespearean England.

 With its tree-shaded lawn and generous set-back from North West Street, Central High School possesses a stately park-like landscape second only to that of the New Capitol Building.

 Claude H. Lindsley, a Jackson architect whose practice was most active in the 1920s, was the designer of Central High School.
 Lindsley designed several of Jackson’s most prominent buildings, including the Tower Building (Standard Life Building), the state’s Art Deco commercial building built in 1929, and the Hinds County Courthouse, built in the 1930s.

 The courthouse underwent restoration and enlargement in 1988-89 and now is regarded as a showplace among Mississippi county courthouses.
 Another of Lindsley’s designs was the Robert E. Lee Hotel, which has also been renovated and serves admirably in its new function as a state office building.

 Prior renovations took the 137,500 square foot structure through a metamorphosis of style from Romanesque to neoclassical to Tudor Gothic.
 The gymnasium and band hall were added in 1936.

 In 1892, a 2,500 pound bell cast in Cincinnati was placed in the bower of Central High School.
 When the building was demolished and the new high school built, the bell went to the fire station where it served as a fire alarm until 1931.
 In that year, an electric alarm system was installed, and the bell was taken from the fire station bower, and placed on the front of the building where it remained until the CHS Seniors of 1937-1938 decided to return it to Central High School.
 The seniors took this on as their class project, placing the bell on a concrete base on the south side of the front school campus.
 Today, the bell is once again located at the Jackson Central Fire Station on the corner of Pearl and President Streets.
 That building now houses the Jackson Chamber of Commerce.
 Hopefully, in the future, the bell will again return to its rightful home – Central High School.

-Due to a continuing drop in enrollment, in May of 1977, Central High School officially closed its doors.
+Due to a continuing drop in enrollment, in May 1977, Central High School officially closed its doors.
 The desegregation of schools was the major factor in the decline of students attending Central High School.